alexcraviotto/alexcraviotto/README.md

 ## 📖 About me

-- 🔭 My biggest project so far: [ClassCord](https://classcord.me/)
+- 🔭 My biggest project so far: [ClassCord]
-- 📝 I regulary write articles on: [https://medium.com/@craviottoalex](https://medium.com/@craviottoalex)

 - 🌱 Good ideas are always crazy until they're not - Elon Musk